cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 # lernOS Kata Catalogue - Exercises To Upskill Yourself
 How do you become a great musician?
 It's good to know the theory and to understand the mechanics of your instrument.
 It also helps if you have talent.
 But real mastery comes from practicing, applying the theory over and over again, using feedback to get better every time. lernOS uses a catalogue of exercises called "Katas" to train new skills.
 The standard agenda for the weekly meeting reference some of the katas.
 Used this way one or more exercises can be practiced in a circle during a 12 week self-directed learning programme.

+**ProTip:** in a lot of circles the timebox for running an exercise in the circle is too short.
+You can use the method [inverted classroom](https://en.wikipedia.org/wiki/Flipped_classroom): every circle member prepares the exercises as "homework" upfront so you will have more time to discuss results in the circle.

 ## [Why Are You Here?](#why-are-you-here)
 What is your motivation for joining this circle?
 Too often we try to change things by start using new methods and tools but the "Why" is unclear.
 Simon Sinek explained with his "golden circle" that we should start with the "Why" and then think about the "How" and the "What".